 This config option is used to configure the base folder for templates used by CKAN core.
-Starting CKAN 2.10 it accepts two values: public and public-bs3 for Bootstrap 5 and 3 respectively.
-(Bootstrap 3 support will be dropped in next major release.)
+Starting CKAN 2.11 it only accepts: templates as a value.
+(This variable is kept for backwards compatibility when updating Bootstrap versions.)

 ckan.default.package_type